richarddmorey/tweetRcode/README.md

 ## Creating a tweet storm

 1. In RStudio, open a new text document (File -> New file -> Text file).
 2. Type your tweet storm.
+You can force a break at a point using three or more hyphens (\-\-\-) on a their own line.
 A single tweet is fine too; you can just post a single tweet from R.
 3. Highlight the entire text.
 4. Open the Addins menu from the top of the RStudio window, and click "Get a blog" under "tweetRcode".
 If you've set up authentication correctly, the tweet should post automatically.